Skip to main content

 • graphics

-• “The PS1 art style was beautifully executed and it helped a ton in setting the mood.”
+• “The PS1 art style was beautifully executed and helped tremendously in setting the mood.”

-• “Concluse is one of those oh so rare modern horror games with an indie throwback aesthetic that really nails perfectly what made the PS1 era of survival horror games so wonderful, so cozy, and most importantly, so absolutely scary.”
+• “Concluse is one of those rare modern horror games with an indie throwback aesthetic that perfectly nails what made the PS1 era survival horror games so wonderful, cozy, and absolutely scary.”

 • story